Bernardo Martins

-Bernardo Sousa Pereira Brites Martins (born 4 December 1997) is a Portuguese professional footballer who plays for Vilafranquense as a midfielder.
+Bernardo Sousa Pereira Brites Martins (born 4 December 1997), known as Benny, is a Portuguese professional footballer who plays as an attacking midfielder or winger for Liga Portugal club Moreirense.

 Club career

 Born in Porto, Martins made his professional debut with Leixões on 14 August 2016 as an 18th-minute substitute in a LigaPro 1–0 away loss to Cova da Piedade.

 On 26 January 2019, Martins joined LigaPro side Benfica B along with Leixões teammate Pedro Henrique.
 Months later, he moved to Paços de Ferreira in Primeira Liga on a three-year contract.